91st-Aux-Team/.github/profile/README.md

-# 91st MRC Auxiliary GitHub Repository
+# 91st MRC Auxiliary Repo
 ![ArmA_3_Screenshot_2024](https://github.com/91st-Aux-Team/.github/assets/54691085/6fa196b9-1cc4-4e84-abaa-5da8f1990809)

 Welcome to the 91st MRC Auxiliary GitHub repository!
 This repository serves as a centralized hub for auxiliary tools, resources, and information to support the operations and activities of the 91st MRC.